Kurt Vile turns out 'fried or sizzled out' rock tunes

 “Most of my influences are things you can play over and over again,” Vile said.
 “They have some kind of a groove there, where you don’t have to stop.”

 But it’s hardly aimless.
-Krentz considers Vile a master guitar player, with his own distinct phrasing and sound.
+Krents considers Vile a master guitar player, with his own distinct phrasing and sound.
 The new “Hey Like a Child” builds from a particularly memorable riff.

 In Australia, Courtney Barnett bought Vile’s 2011 album “Smoke Ring for My Halo” because she liked the cover.
 Six years later, the two made their own album together, “Lotta Sea Lice.”

-Note: This story has been updated to correct the spelling of record executive Jamie Krents’ name.